adobe/puppet-dispatcher/REFERENCE.md

 ### Dispatcher::Farm::Renderer

 The Renderer attributes structure.
 This type is passed to a `dispatcher::farm` to confgure the *renders* parameter.
-The defines the properties as specified in the Dispatcher documentation for [defining page renderers](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#defining-page-renderers-renders).
+This will define the properties as specified in the Dispatcher documentation for [defining page renderers](https://docs.adobe.com/content/help/en/experience-manager-dispatcher/using/configuring/dispatcher-configuration.html#defining-page-renderers-renders).

 Parameters:
  - hostname:        `Stdlib::Host:`